govindbhardwaj7079/SmartDoorGuard/README.md

         lock(26)
         GPIO.cleanup(26)
     ```
-* Now change 'Ravirajsinh' With your name or whatever person that you want recognize and want to door to open whenever he or she comes.
+* Now change 'GovindBhardwaj' With your name or whatever person that you want recognize and want to door to open whenever he or she comes.
-* (Optional) If you connect relay module on other pin than 26, change it as well.
 * Now we have all things ready to run our system.
 So run below code .....
     ```
     python3 final.py
     ```
-* If you done exact things that I tell you above, camera screen pop up on your display and if accesable person detected in camera image, door will unlock. wooooh,Hurrah:)

-* If you want to close program hit CTRL+C from your keyboard.

-# Thank You:)